 Megan Roberts is the Sewanee Writers’ Conference administrator.
-A 2003 graduate of the University of the South, she is currently completing her MFA in fiction with the Sewanee School of Letters.
+A 2003 graduate of the University of the South, she received her MFA in fiction from the Sewanee School of Letters in 2013.
 She lives in Sewanee with her husband Haynes and daughter Millie.

-Amy Arthur's work has appeared in the Birmingham Poetry Review, Iron Horse Literary Review, and Mead Magazine.
-She is pursuing an MFA in poetry at Johns Hopkins University, where she also works as an editorial assistant for The Hopkins Review.
+Amy Arthur’s work has appeared in the Birmingham Poetry Review, Iron Horse Literary Review, and Mead Magazine.
+She holds an MFA in poetry from Johns Hopkins University, where she also teaches and works as an editorial assistant to The Hopkins Review.
 During the summer she serves as Summer Director for the Sewanee Young Writers' Conference.

 Isabel Galbraith works for LivingSocial in Washington, DC.
 Her poems have appeared in FIELD, Birmingham Poetry Review, and The Sewanee Theological Review.

 Daniel Groves is the author of The Lost Boys (VQR Poetry Series/University of Georgia Press, 2010).
 His poems have appeared in Paris Review, Yale Review, Poetry, and elsewhere.

 Jonathan Bohr Heinen's writing has appeared in the Florida Review, Arroyo, and Cimarron Review.
 He teaches writing and publishing courses at the College of Charleston, where he is the managing editor of Crazyhorse.